pism/pism-ais/README.md

 see also overview: https://www.projects.science.uu.nl/iceclimate/models/antarctica.php

+RACMO2.3p2 data (ANT27/2) forced by *HadCM3* climate model provide yearly mean air temperature (tskin) and surface mass balance (smb) for the historical period 1980-1999 and the A1B projection period 2000-2200.

-RACMO2.3p2 data (ANT27/2) forced by CESM2 climate model provide monthly mean air temperature (tskin) and surface mass balance (smb) for the historical period 1950-2014 and the SPP585 projection period 2015-2100.
+RACMO2.3p2 data (ANT27/2) forced by *CESM2* climate model provide monthly mean air temperature (tskin) and surface mass balance (smb) for the historical period 1950-2014 and the SPP585 projection period 2015-2100.

 not yet published, contact J.M.vanWessem[at]uu.nl